Daymet Science and Introduction

 A Daymet dataset product is available for the the station-level daily weather observation data and the corresponding Daymet model predicted data for the three model parameters: tmin, tmax, and prcp.
 Also included are corresponding station metadata files for each variable and year, including the station name, station identification, latitude, and longitude.

 The Daymet algorithm manages the large number of input data and large spatial extent of the study area by creating a system of 2 degree x 2 degree tiles which are processed individually through the Daymet software.
 These tiles are identified by a TileID which is derived within the Daymet algorithm and is consistent throughout the temporal period of the Daymet record.
-These are the same TileIDs by which the Daily Tile Selection Tool data is made available for download.

 The Daymet approach to estimating daily surface weather parameters at locations lacking instrumentation is based on a combination of interpolation and extrapolation, using inputs from multiple instrumented sites and weights for each site that reflect the spatial and temporal relationships of the estimation location to the instrumental observations.
 The approximate number of instrumental observations to use for each estimation is defined as a parameter for each of the primary Daymet variables.
 As part of a series of algorithm modifications intended to improve robustness in regions of very low station density, the Daymet V4 algorithm drops the iterative station density calculation and instead defines a search radius for each estimation location which is sized to capture exactly the average number of input stations, based on pre-calculated arrays of station distances.
 Given the pre-processed input station observations and the pre-calculated station lists and interpolation weights for each location in the estimation grid, two separate workflows are used to produce the primary Daymet output variables: one for the daily temperature variables (Tmax and Tmin) and another for the daily precipitation variable (Prcp).